 Motels, traditionally the least beloved member of the accommodation family, are having a moment.
 Design-minded, nostalgia-loving operators have been snapping up old east coast surf motels and giving them retro spruce ups.
 Some hark back to the ’60s, with bold patterns, textures and splashes of colour.
 Some take their cues from the earthy tones of the ’70s.
 Others look to the neon lights and pastels of the ’80s.
-But these six converted motels all deliver pure escapism, at an attractive pricepoint.
+But these seven converted motels all deliver pure escapism, at an attractive pricepoint.

 The Isla, Batemans Bay

 A former Abel Tasman motel on the New South Wales South Coast has had a lick of bright-white paint, with terrazzo features dotted throughout the building.
 The 18-room motel strikes a balance between the barefoot, sand-everywhere breeziness of the motels of yesteryear and the subtle luxury of boutique hotels.
 Unlike classic motels, check-in is contactless so you can head straight from your car to your room when you arrive.
 All its rooms have rain showers, smart TVs and Nespresso machines with St Ali pods.
 Some have courtyards, but real draw of its suite room is the private courtyard with a plunge pool.

 Kyah Boutique Hotel, Blue Mountains